 The granularity of network performance metrics collected by ThousandEyes allows for a much more comprehensive and accurate status check for top web applications when compared to isitdownrightnow.com, downrightnow.com or iswebsitedownnow.com for example.
 ThousandEyes collects data via our global Cloud Agents that simulate end-user traffic.
 With this data, SaaS monitoring includes not just availability and response time information, but also loss, latency, and jitter per network link and interface along each user path.
 So you’ll be able to understand if an outage or performance event is an application provider issue, a global service provider issue or something specific to networks in your region.

-Enable network performance data for the web applications you care about to use your free ThousandEyes Lite account to its full potential.
+Enable network performance data for the web applications you care about.
+Sign up for a free trial of ThousandEyes today.